Dreaming neural networks for adaptive polishing

 Technische Universität Braunschweig

-Instrumentation, Industrial and Manufacturing Engineering, Materials Science(all), Environmental Engineering, Mechanical Engineering
+- Instrumentation, Industrial and Manufacturing Engineering, General Materials Science, Environmental Engineering, Mechanical Engineering